 - It was unlikely to generate a mass uprising, as the area was remote and not anti-Castro.

 - The beach was not easy to operate on, and it would be difficult for soldiers to move inland.

 - It would be harder to operate at night in the remote setting, and.

 - If the invasion failed, there was no chance to retreat into the Escambray Mountains to join up with fledgling anti-Castro resistance.
-There now was no plan B.

 Finally, just hours before the attack, Kennedy gave one last instruction to Bissell.
 He wanted the invasion to be even quieter.
 The details he left to Bissell.

 Bissell scaled back the air support for the attack.
 A fleet of 16 aging B-26 bombers had been acquired and doctored to look like Cuban aircraft.
 The older planes could plausibly have been stolen from Cuba’s aging air force fleet.
 Bissell ordered that eight planes should hold back.
 There would now be about 40 airstrikes to support the men on the ground.

 The disaster at the Bay of Pigs has been well cataloged.
 In brief, the first wave of bombing attacks damaged, but did not destroy, the Cuban Air Force.

 Journalists got sight of the planes involved and immediately identified them as American, not Cuban.
 The press had already reported stories about the CIA training a Cuban invasion force.
 At the United Nations, U.S. Ambassador Adlai Stevenson testified that the air strikes had nothing to do with the United States.

 With soldiers readying to land on the beaches, the invasion plan got one final haircut.
 President Kennedy cancelled additional air support for the invasion.